Summer 2021 Tuition PT

 Billing Explanation and Resources

-Students who register for summer are exempt from immediate payment.
-Students who register between February 25th through March 24th will have a billing due date of April 20, 2020.
-Students who register after March 25th will have a billing due date of May 20th.
+Students who register between February 25th through March 24th will have a billing due date of April 20th.
+Students who register between March 25th through April 24th will have a billing due date of May 20th.